thegetty/quire-docs/content/community/get-involved.md

 ## Organize an Event

-We welcome opportunities for our community members to organize Quire workshops, webinars, and other events.
-Let us know how we can help promote and support your event.
+Organize Quire workshops, webinars, and other events.
+Let us know how we can help support and promote your event.

 <div class="action-button">